adions025/XMLtoJson_Mask_RCNN/README.md

 Y = ymin + ((ymax-ymin)/2)
 ```

-In this way we create a false mask for MaskRCNN with annotations made with LabelImg.
+The way to create a false mask for MaskRCNN with annotations made with LabelImg.